bwittmann/NavPy/README.md

 Core Repository

 ### rto_bringup
 Contains config, script and launch files for starting the robot in the real-world.
 ### rto_core
 The meta-package of this repository.
 ### rto_description
-    Contains all model (visual) data of the robot and its components (sensors). </br>
+Contains all model (visual) data of the robot and its components (sensors).
 ### rto_local_move
 Contains code for moving the robot locally.
 ### rto_local_planner
-    Contains a local planner plugin for move-base, specifically designed for the RTO. </br>
+Contains a local planner plugin for move-base, specifically designed for the RTO.
 ### rto_msgs
 Contains special messages needed only for the RTO.
 ### rto_navigation
 Contains launch and configuration files for starting the robots navigation and mapping.
 ### rto_node
 Contains the core source code of the RTO, especially for communication with the rest of the robots hardware.
 ### rto_safety
 Contains a node for collision avoidance, that remaps the velocity in case there is no obstacle in the way.
 ### rto_teleop
 Contains launch files for teleoperating the RTO using either a keyboard or a joystick.

-If you want to operate the robot in a simulated environment (e.g. Gazebo) then please have a look at the related repositories below.

 ## Packages